Chintanjariwala/university-database-design/README.md

 4. A list of all the join paths that exists within the relational database schema.
 5. A normalized relation schema, to 3NF.

-The SQL*PLUS statements that were written for the creation, insertion and querying of the database are:
+The SQL*PLUS statements that were written for the creation, insertion of the database are:
-* src/add_complex_constraints
-* src/create.sql
+* * src/create.sql
 * src/inserton.sql
-* src/queries.sql

 ## Database Requirements